Health & Camp Safety - Glorieta Camps

 Automated External Defibrillator (AED)

-Glorieta Camps has four working Automated External Defibrillators (AED) located throughout campus.
-Each AED is maintained in good working order and is checked and signed off on monthly by a designated program director to assure that they are all working properly in case of a medical emergency that requires them.
+Glorieta Camps has strategically placed five Automated External Defibrillators (AED’s) located throughout campus.
+Each AED is maintained in good working order and is monitored and maintained by a designated medical staff to assure that they are fully functional in the event of a medical emergency that requires them.

 Lifeguards on Duty

-We have a large number of trained lifeguards on duty at all times during all waterfront activities.
-Lifeguards supervise and oversee all waterfront sports and action features to insure that campers play safe and have the most fun possible.
+We have trained lifeguards on duty at all times during all waterfront activities.
+Lifeguards supervise and oversee all waterfront sports and action features to ensure campers play safe and have the most fun possible.

 First Aid and Minor Incidents

-Glorieta Camps provides basic first aid for minor injuries and ailments for Group Camp, Summer Camp, Family Camp and Day Camp.
+Glorieta Camps provides basic first aid for minor injuries and ailments that occur at camp.
 Well stocked first aid kits are located near all of the major camp activity areas.
 They are regularly checked and accessible by all staff members.
-Trained staff also have basic first aid supplies on them at all times.

-Our trained camp personnel and full-time staff are responsible for treating minor scrapes and bruises and for making day to day medical decisions for campers within the limits of their training.
-For more serious injuries, conditions or ailments, trained Emergency Medical Services (EMS) professionals are summoned to administer care and treatment as is needed.
+Trained camp personnel are responsible for treating minor scrapes and bruises and within the scope of their training making day to day medical recommendations for campers.
+For more serious injuries, conditions or ailments, trained Emergency Medical Services (EMS) professionals are summoned to administer care and treatment as needed.

 Child Protection Plan

-Glorieta Camps takes your child’s safety very seriously and has a Child Protection Plan in place to assure their well being, maintain constant vigilance and prevent abusive incidents from occurring.
-As a result, we have never had an incident of abuse.
-While we DO NOT discuss sexuality as part of our curriculum, it is important that you have an age-appropriate discussion with your child before attending camp.
+Glorieta Camps takes your child’s safety very seriously and has implemented a comprehensive Child Protection Plan to assure their well being, maintain heightened vigilance and seeks to prevent abusive incidents from occurring.
+With campers we DO NOT address topics of sexuality as we believe it is important that parents have age-appropriate discussions with your child before they attend camp.
 This will help keep your children safe any time they are away from you.
-Please review our Camper Code of Conduct with your child before they arrive, and educate them on what behaviors are acceptable and unacceptable.
-Let them know that if they encounter any problems, to go immediately to their counselor or closest available staff member for assistance.
+Communicate to your child if they encounter any problems, they should immediately inform their counselor or closest available staff member for assistance.

 Bed Bugs & Lice Elimination